11-09-2012 01:13 PM

 If you want to turn sounds back on, on the Sounds tab of the Sound window, select Windows Default from the drop-down.
 You can also turn the sounds on or off for specific features, such as Empty Recycle Bin: Click on the desired feature in the Program Events window.
 If turning on a sound, in the drop-down under Sound in the lower-left side of the menu, select a sound from the list.
 Click the Test button to hear the sound.
 Click Apply if you want to keep the sound.
 If you want to turn off a sound, click the desired feature in the Program Events window, and then select (None) from the drop-down under Sound.
 Click Apply.

-Clicking the white KUDOS THUMBS UP on the left is a way to say thanks!
+Clicking the white KUDOS THUMBS UP on the right is a way to say thanks!

 Click Accept as Solution on a reply that solves your issue to help others in search of answers.

 I have this same issue and have spent hours trying to solve it, including all suggestions from previous posters, without success.